ms-jpq/nvim_rc/README.md

 - It has some fairly "intricate" regex beyond just "tell me where whitespaces are"

-Now something like this is not only very difficult to read, but also even harder to generalize onto all filetypes, and ensure there are no werid corner cases.
+Now something like this is not only very difficult to read, but also even harder to generalize onto all filetypes, and ensure there are no weird corner cases.

 #### Sane Style